sscotth/homebrew-monoid/README.md

-# homebrew-monoid
+# Homebrew-Monoid

 <img alt="Monoid Banner" src="https://github.com/andreaslarsen/monoid/raw/master/Utilities/Images/MonoidReadme.png" />

 **Homebrew-Monoid** is a Homebrew Tap which allows you to use the same friendly Homebrew-style CLI workflow for the installation of binary font files from the Monoid family on your Mac.

-Initially this was [proposed to be included in the main Homebrew-Fonts repo](https://github.com/caskroom/homebrew-fonts/pull/364), but it was decided to include only the [main variant](https://github.com/caskroom/homebrew-fonts/pull/370), and later the [monoisome variant](https://github.com/caskroom/homebrew-fonts/pull/371).
+Initially the code contained in this repo was [proposed to be included in the main Homebrew-Fonts repo](https://github.com/caskroom/homebrew-fonts/pull/364), but it was decided to include only the [main variant](https://github.com/caskroom/homebrew-fonts/pull/370), and later the [monoisome variant](https://github.com/caskroom/homebrew-fonts/pull/371).
 Additionaly, a caveat was included to use a third-party cask for users requiring a different variant.
 Initially, an opportunity was given to [larsenwork](https://github.com/larsenwork) to create and control this cask, but he [declined](https://github.com/larsenwork/monoid/issues/80).
 Therefore, this repo was created.

 ## Prerequisites